What We Do For North Dakota Wheat

 The North Dakota Wheat Commission works for producers, using their checkoff investment to market and promote wheat domestically and worldwide, investing in research to give producers the best varieties and ensuring wheat producers have an effective voice on domestic and trade policy issues.

-The North Dakota Wheat Commission divides its work and invests checkoff funds in five basic areas (click on each for more information):
+The North Dakota Wheat Commission divides its work and invests checkoff funds in five basic areas:

 The Commission funds research that benefits producers and end-users.
 The Commission believes high quality research provides producers with the best varieties and production tools to continue producing wheat that meets customer’s needs.
 End-use quality research helps customers better understand how North Dakota wheat can fit their needs and provides them with value information and problem solving solutions.